 Denied unemployment?
 You need an experienced attorney by your side to help you through the hearing process of unemployment compensation appeals.
 To receive unemployment, it is required that you lost your job through no fault of you own.
-This means if you quit or were terminated for good cause, you may be denied unemployment, the unemployment you need to feed your family.
+This means if you quit or your boss terminated you for good cause, you may be denied unemployment.
+The very unemployment you need to feed your family.
 Get the unemployment compensation you deserve until you can get back on your feet.

 Here at Sher & Associates, we have an attorney on staff who is ready to help you take back what you deserve!
 Amanda has assisted many individuals in Berks County and Schuylkill County to get their unemployment compensation appeals, after they were initially denied.
 Get the money you need to help you get back on your feet, contact Sher & Associates today!